Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

 9. APPENDIX C DATA BASE 2022-2023 SOLICITATIONS.

-These records were presented in two Lectures by Dr. Antonio de J. Remes Diaz during his Ph.D.
-Studies in INADEJ, one before the SCJN House of Legal Culture Chetumal (October 2022) and another in IVEC-Veracruz Government (April 2023).
+These records were presented in two Lectures of Dr. Antonio de J. Remes Diaz during his Ph.D.
+Studies in INADEJ, one before the SCJN House of Legal Culture in Chetumal (Jurisprudence and Technology Development in Mexico's Legal System, October 2022) and another one in IVEC-Veracruz Government event (IP Law Conversatory, April 2023).

 Dr. Antonio de J. Remes Diaz received his Ph.D. degree Cum Laude in May 2024.

 This public repository can be also consulted by the following solicitations before the National Transparency Platform (Plataforma Nacional de Transparencia), in https://www.plataformadetransparencia.org.mx/

 Dr. Antonio de J. Remes Díaz.

 Director

 Remes Abogados

 www.remesabogados.com